Sunday, December 22, 2024

 The state also needs to decide.
 For many years they have been saying that Novokostantinovka needs money for the launch complex.
 At first it was about a billion hryvnia.
 Now the amount has increased to two.
 If we continue to hesitate, we will talk about three.
 But if we really need uranium, then production will have to be developed, there will be no miracle.

-In high offices, everyone is calm; the Canadians from Cameco have committed to fully satisfy Energoatom’s needs for uranium raw materials during 2024-2035, supplying it and uranium conversion services for all nine reactors of the Rivne, Khmelnytsky and South Ukrainian nuclear power plants.
+In high offices, everyone is calm; the Canadians from Cameco have committed to fully satisfy Energoatom’s needs for uranium raw materials during 2024-2035, supplying it and uranium conversion services for all nine reactors of the Rivne, Khmelnytsky and South Ukrainian NPPs.
 Six reactors of the occupied Zaporozhye nuclear power plant are not on this list, but (after de-occupation) supplies are provided for it as well.
-Obviously, Energoatom forgot about the second agreement with Cameco, which stipulated that NAEK would sell Cameco all the uranium mined in Ukraine by VostGOK, but there is nothing to sell yet.
+Apparently, Energoatom forgot about the second agreement with Cameco, which stipulated that NAEK would sell to Cameco all the uranium produced in Ukraine by VostGOK, but there is nothing to sell yet.
 Of course, the Canadians will find other uranium to fulfill the contract.
 Only in the original version did our mining enterprise receive an “anchor” order and profit, but someone else will make money.

 Let’s just clarify: is it really government policy to destroy our own resource base in order to buy imported goods?
 Wouldn’t a project with Westinghouse need Ukrainian uranium?
 And in general, doesn’t a country need uranium in which half of the generation is nuclear power plants?